 Concordia University Chicago offers a Biology program in which you can earn either a bachelor of arts or bachelor of science degree.
-As a member of the program, you will be encouraged to supplement your classroom learning by making your own discoveries as you assist with campus research projects led by our faculty in the Department of Natural Sciences and Geography.
+As a member of the program, you will be encouraged to supplement your classroom learning through independent study in the Department of Natural Sciences.

 General Course Information